-A good place to start when looking ahead to possible sources of income outside of super is to diversify your savings and assets.
-Just like your super, diversification within investments can be a key advantage outside of super.
+When looking to sources of income outside of super, one possible area is diversifying savings and assets.
+Just like super, diversification within investments can potentially be an advantage.

 This can include:

-You can view the MoneySmart website for more details on income sources outside of your super.
+You can view the MoneySmart website for more details on income sources outside of super.

 There are lots of things you can do in retirement to live your ideal lifestyle.
 Below is a list of possibilities, but this is where you come in – make your retirement your own!